S. M. Yusuf

 Shaikh Muhammad Yusuf (c.
 1910 17 August 1994), known professionally as S. M. Yusuf, (Note: sometimes spelled as S. M. Yousuf) was a Pakistani film director and producer.

-He made fourteen films in British India and later after the split of India subcontinent, he worked in Pakistani cinema and made thirteen films, including a B/W film Aulad (1962) and the blockbuster Saheli (1960).
+He made fourteen films in British India and later after the split of India subcontinent, he worked in Pakistani cinema and made thirteen films, including the blockbuster Saheli (1960) and Aulad (1962).